kevkouadio/KK-Good-Readme-generator/Develop/README.md

-# Read me gene
+# Readme Generator
 ## Description
-it is the best app ever
+it is an app that generate readme.md file
 ## Table of contents
 * [Description](#Description)
 * [Installation](#Installation)